-From the four weeks, or four phases of a women’s monthly cycle, ovulation is the shortest phase, yet the most important for those seeking to get pregnant.
-Occurring on the 14th day of a regular 28-day cycle, ovulation generally lasts from 24-72 hours and it’s the only time a woman is fertile.
-Ovulation kits are available for those who want help tracking their cycles, however many women chart their fertility and ovulation cycles themselves.
-This section will not only teach you about ovulation, it will also teach you the importance of your hormones and sex hormones and how they control a woman’s sexual urges, ovulation, sperm, menstrual cycle, plus how they affect your body before and after ovulating.
+Of the four phases of a woman’s monthly cycle, ovulation is the shortest, yet it is the most important one for a woman trying to get pregnant.
+Occurring on the fourteenth day of a regular 28-day cycle, ovulation generally lasts from 24 to 72 hours.
+Knowing when ovulation occurs in your cycle can help you pinpoint the time when you are fertile.
+Ovulation kits are available for those who need help tracking their cycles, but many women chart their fertility and ovulation cycles without help.
+This section will teach you about the importance of hormones to ovulation—how they control a woman’s sexual desires and menstrual cycles, and especially how they affect your body before and after ovulation.

-Many women consider their menstrual cycle as the time of their period.
+Many women think of their menstrual cycle as the time of their period.
 However, a woman’s menstrual cycle is also known as her monthly cycle, and there are four phases each month.
 Learn about each one, and how they affect one another.

 Learn about ovulation kits, how they work, how much they cost and what they test for in this comprehensive guide.
 Learn the difference between these kits and pregnancy kits, and why you should never mix up the two.